 In the last couple of decades, however, the term transformation became trendy for sermon and book titles, as well as, retreat and conference themes.
 It’s obviously a good and necessary word because we certainly need nothing short of total transformation.

-But how should we think about transformation?
-Asked differently, how does change occur?
 In other settings, we speak of a beautiful renovation of an old house as an amazing transformation.
 “You transformed this place!” we say to those who did the work.
 But what about transformation of people?

 What provisions has God made for transforming lives and societies?

 Certainly there are social, cultural and political agents of change ordained by God for the common good.
 These are His gifts of common grace.
 Parents and authorities are two of the primary examples (Ephesians 6:1; Romans 13:1-4).
 We need laws and law enforcement to protect us.
 We also need mentors to teach us and model for us.
 But the human need is far deeper than social or cultural change.
 Our nature itself must change.